dobrienphd/ParticleZoo/README.md

 **Build Problems:**
 - *"config.status not found"* → Run `./configure` before `make`
 - *"The C++ standard in this build does not match ROOT configuration"* → The ROOT installation on your system was compiled with a different C++ standard than ParticleZoo.
-It may still work, but it cannot be guaranteed.
-Either rebuild both with the same C++ standard or use at your own risk.
+It may still work, but it is not supported.
+Either rebuild both with the same C++ standard or accept the risk.
 - *"ROOT support: no"* → Ensure `root-config` is in PATH and re-run `./configure`
 - *"checking whether g++ accepts -std=c++20... no"* → Update compiler (GCC 10+ or Clang 13+)